 All of these guidelines are to be adhered to and will be enforced.
 Students who, after warning, continue to violate the dress code will receive a detention.
 Parents will be called to bring suitable clothes when necessary.
 The administration reserves the right to address any dress code situation not specifically listed here.

-Our official school uniform supplier is Wear Number One (https://wearnumberone.weebly.com/st-hilary.html) All girls in grades 1-8 will be required to wear the correct St. Hilary plaid jumpers, skorts, or skirts from Wear Number One.
+Our supplier for new uniform items is Made2Wear (www.made2wearohio.com).
+All girls in grades 1-8 will be required to wear the correct St. Hilary plaid jumpers, skorts, or skirts from Made2Wear.